Skip to main content

 Can Liver Cancer Be Found Early?

-It is often hard to find liver cancer early because signs and symptoms often do not appear until it is in its later stages.
+Liver cancer can be hard to find early because signs and symptoms often do not appear until it is in its later stages.
 Small liver tumors are hard to detect on a physical exam because most of the liver is covered by the right rib cage.
-By the time a tumor can be felt, it might already be quite large.
+By the time a tumor can be felt, it might already be very large.

 At this time, there are no widely recommended screening tests for liver cancer in people who are at average risk.
-(Screening means testing for cancer in people who have no symptoms or history of cancer.)
+(Screening is testing for a disease like cancer in people who have no symptoms or history of it.)
 But testing might be recommended for some people at higher risk.

 Testing people at high risk for liver cancer

-Many patients who develop liver cancer have long-standing cirrhosis (scar tissue formation from liver damage).
-Doctors may do tests to look for liver cancer if a patient with cirrhosis gets worse for no apparent reason.
+A lot of people who develop liver cancer have long-standing cirrhosis (scar tissue formation from liver damage).

 American Cancer Society Emails